 Smart From Scratch

 Smart From Scratch is a hands-on, comprehensive course that enables you to develop a business idea, validate it, and determine if that idea is viable to pursue.
 Learn how to test whether or not there’s an audience for your business idea.

-- SPI 254: Lessons Learned While Testing and Launching My First Online Course: In this episode, Pat shares what he fixed about my launching strategy.
+In this episode, Pat shares what he fixed about his launching strategy.
 You’ll hear what he’s learned about validating product ideas, pricing a course, building community, and creating a product he can stand behind.
 He shares more in 7 Lessons I Learned While Testing & Launching My First Online Course.

-- My February 2017 Monthly Income Report Smart From Scratch Re-opening, including many launch emails
+The details behind the Smart From Scratch re-opening, including many launch emails

 In 2017, Pat took his podcasting course out of beta and launched it publicly for the first time.
 He went through the details in his July 2017 income report.

 In 2017, Pat decided to create a physical productivity calender that can help for planning in shorter, extreme bursts.
 He wrote about his early concept explorations at Physical Product Experiment [PPE #1] — Let’s Start Something New.